Liveness and Latency of Byzantine State-Machine Replication (Extended Version): PBFT with Leader Rotation Using an SMR Synchronizer

 Assume that \pbftr is used with our SMR synchronizer in Figure~\ref{fig:sync}.
 We now quantify its latency using the bounds for the synchronizer in Theorem~\ref{thm:smr-sync-correct}.
 We again assume the existence of a known upper bound $\Delta$ on the maximum value of the post-$\GST$ message delay.
 We also modify the protocol in Figure~\ref{fig:pbft-castro-normal} so that in lines \ref{line:rotation:timer-inc1}-\ref{line:rotation:timer-inc2} it does not increase $\durationrecovery$ and $\durationexecution$ above $4\Delta$ and $\max\{4\Delta, T+3\Delta\}$, respectively.
 This corresponds to the bounds in Lemma~\ref{thm:pbft-facts}(1) and preserves the protocol liveness.

 We establish latency bounds for two scenarios key to the protocol's performance.
 Our first bound considers the case when the protocol starts during the asynchronous period, before $\GST$.
 We quantify how quickly after $\GST$ the protocol enters the first functional view $\B$ in which a correct leader can propose a full batch of $B$ values that will be delivered by all correct processes.
 This view $\B$ is the same as the one in \entry for our synchronizer, defined by Theorem~\ref{thm:smr-sync-correct}.
 For simplicity, we assume that timeouts are high enough at $\GST$. \begin{theorem} Assume that all correct processes start executing \pbftr before $\GST$ and that at $\GST$ each of them has $\durationrecovery > 4\delta$ and $\durationexecution > \{4\delta, T+3\delta\}$.
 Let $\B$ be defined as in Theorem~\ref{thm:smr-sync-correct}.
 Then $\tl{\B} \le \GST + \rho + 4\Delta+ B \cdot \max\{4\Delta, T+3\Delta\} + 3\delta$, and if $\leader(\B)$ is correct, it proposes $B$ values in $\B$ that are delivered by all correct processes. \end{theorem} Intuitively, the bound in the theorem captures worst-case scenarios in which some correct processes may need to spend up to time $4\Delta+ B \cdot \max\{4\Delta, T+3\Delta\}$ in a non-functional view $\B-1$, e.g., to commit $B$ $\noop$ values generated by a Byzantine leader.
 The theorem shows that \pbftr, like \pbft, recovers after a period of asynchrony in bounded time.
 We now prove Theorem~\ref{thm:pbftr-latency1}.
 The following lemma bounds the latency of entering $\B=1$. \begin{lemma} Assume that all correct processes starts executing \pbftr before $\GST$.
-If $\B = 1$, and some correct process enters $\B$, then any correct process that enters $\B$ will do that no later than at $\GST + \rho + \delta$. \end{lemma}
+If $\B = 1$, and some correct process enters $\B$, then any correct process that enters $\B$ will do that no later than at $\GST + \rho + \delta$. \end{lemma} \begin{proof} When a correct process starts the protocol, it calls $\padvance$ from view $0$ unless it has already entered a higher view.
+Therefore, $\taelast{0}<\GST$.
+Applying the first clause of Property~\ref{eq:lat-bound1:main}, we get $\tl{1} \le \max(\taelast{0}, \GST+\rho) + \delta = \GST + \rho + \delta$, as required. \end{proof}